• Skip to primary navigation

 • Flank Steak Marinade

-Carne Asada on a platter, ready to serve
+Carne Asada on a cutting board

 Got any questions?
 Ask away!
 I’m happy to help.
 If you enjoy this recipe, I hope you’ll leave a comment with some STARS.
 Also, please share it on social media.
 Don’t forget to tag us at #ChiliPepperMadness.
 I’ll be sure to share!
 Thanks! — Mike H.